rocker-org/website/use/editor.md

 has an extension, [Remote - Containers](https://code.visualstudio.com/docs/remote/containers).
 That makes a container the backend, which can be used to develop using software in the container.

-Remote - Containers extension builds images from definition files and creates containers with installed VSCode Server and vscode extensions.
+The Remote - Containers extension builds images from definition files and creates containers with installed VSCode Server and vscode extensions.
 Users can run the container and start working inside it without touching anything but the local VSCode.